Jeanine Botta created the Green Car Integrity project, a meditation on cars, tech, and noise

-In 2014, I cofounded the Silence the Horns project with one of the many great people I met through my failed online petition.
-The Silence the Horns project is a grassroots effort advocating for quiet lock signaling in cars manufactured for the North American market, which is the market that features horn sounds for more than a dozen non-emergency events.
+Content more related to advocacy can be found on the Silence the Horns project site.
+In 2014, I organized the project along with one of the many great people I met through my failed online petition.
+The project is a grassroots effort advocating for quiet lock signaling in cars manufactured for the North American market, the market that features horn sounds as signals for an array of non-emergency events.

 Email jeanineb (at) bway (dot) net